briankkogi/IPSsystem-/README.md

 3. **Inspect network packets:**
    Switch to the "Network Inspector" tab to view detailed information about captured packets.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit pull requests for any improvements or bug fixes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 - [pnet](https://github.com/libpnet/libpnet) for packet capture